 Sojourner Project, Hopkins, Minn. – $10,000

-Sojourner Shelter is a free, confidential safe haven for survivors and their children of domestic violence, with services that promote healing, increased safety and stability.
-They provide emergency safe haven, basic needs, legal advocacy and support, programs and services.
+Sojourner Shelter is a free, confidential safe haven for survivors of domestic violence and their children, with services that promote healing, increased safety and stability.
+They provide emergency safe haven, basic needs, legal advocacy and support programs and services.
 The Foundation grant supports Sojourner’s capacity to provide victim-oriented services that help them reclaim their immediate and long-term safety and stability.

 Well House, Grand Rapids, Mich. – $5,000